steveghee/OCTO_Studio_extensions/README.md

 The sxsl widget provides a convenient player, including built-in UI, which will execute this sxsl language and will deliver AR-enabled instructions.

 The src property should be set to point to a valid sxsl defintion/file (json format).
+If bound to a URL, the widget will fetch the content.
 It is assumed that the associated 2d/3d resources, including any associated tracking targets, are included in the same relative location as the the sxsl json.
 This file could be local (in the experience) or could be situated on a remote data service e.g. the Experience Service, Thingworx or elsewhere.
 Src is a URL that points to this resource.
+You can also bind this property to an inline serialised (JSON serialised string) representation of the sxsl structure - if detected the widget will interpret the sxsl directly (it does not need to load a file).
+An optional (hidden) 'Content Location' field is provided for cases wher eyou might have sxsl content which includes relative file references; the content location property can be a string which describes the base file path/url to the data, in the form "server:path/to/data/".
+Note the / on the end is important.

 The sxsl2 specification can be found here (TODO: link to be provided)